 - Empty can of tomatoes into a large mixing bowl.

-- Add about 2 tablespoons of extra virgin olive oil.
-I usually just eyeball a few glugs from the bottle.
+- Add 2 teaspoons of extra virgin olive oil.

 - Add salt to tomatoes in the bowl.